eastlondoner/vibe-tools/tests/feature-behaviors/ask/ask-command.md

 ### Scenario 5: Query with Missing API Key (Error Handling)

 **Task Description:**
 Attempt to use vibe-tools to ask a question using a provider for which no API key is configured.
-To do this set the API key env var to an empty string.
+To do this set the API key env var to an empty string like this: `<PROVIDER>_API_KEY="" vibe-tools ask <params and query>`.
+Repeat this for 3 providers.

 **Expected Behavior:**